pbour/batch_hint/README.md

 ## Experiments

-To reproduce all experiments follow the follow instructions.
+To reproduce all experiments follow the instructions below.
 Reports will be written in the ```outputs``` directory; one file for each experiment.

 ### Real datasets
+Execute the "vary extent" and "# queries" experiments, for all datasets - each experiments is repeated 10 times.
 ```
 $ bash run_all_real.sh 10
 ```